gilt/tech-blog/_posts/2017-06-14-data-plumbing.md

 At Hudson's Bay Company, we have thousands of very different data sources that needs to be ingested (daily or intra-day) into our Data Lake (being “old school”, I really just see “Data Lakes” as an over-hyped term for data warehouse staging of data).
 There is no shortage of frameworks out there to assist with this kind of plumbing work.
 However, we have found that these frameworks tend to fall into one of two categories, either 1) too bloated and complex or 2) too specialized and thus requires multiple frameworks in order to solve all your data plumbing use cases..

 If you run a large data plumbing shop and there was a data ingestion framework that solved 95% of your use cases, while not being too bloated and overly complex, you should still think twice (and do lot’s of experimentation) before adopting it.
 Most ELT/pipeline frameworks are pretty agile to work with in terms in day-to-day data tasks.
-However, frameworks comes and goes, and replacing them with next generation is _almost always anti-agile_!
-It is much more agile, and organic, to find some general principles required to solve your current and anticipated use cases around data plumbing, and then build your own lightweight, libraries, tooling, and apps around these.
+However, frameworks come and go, and replacing them with next generation is _almost always anti-agile_!
+It is much more agile, and organic, to define some general principles required to solve your current and anticipated use cases around data plumbing, and then build your own lightweight, libraries, tooling, and apps around these.
 This makes it easier to move with the times and gradually improve, or replace, components as your use cases evolve and change.
 One of these core principles would be to find a “Lingua Franca” for structure and (de)serialization of your data sources and Data Lake.

 ## Avro - a Lingua Franca

 At Hudson's Bay Company, our data sources can be split into 3 main categories: _databases_, _files_, and _real-time streaming_.
-All three types are dramatically different in their structure (or lack thereof), retrieval, serialization, deserialization, etc. However there is one principle that you can apply to all of these - it’s much simpler to work with the datasets if they adhere to well-defined and evolvable schemas.
+All three types are dramatically different in their structure, retrieval, serialization, deserialization, etc. However there is one principle that you can apply to all of these - it’s much simpler to work with the datasets if they adhere to well-defined and evolvable schemas.
 More importantly, if these schemas are system, environment, and programming language agnostic, as well as, being easily accessible from anywhere within your organization, you can use them to automate your data ingestion processes!

-Most relational SQL databases uses well-defined and evolvable schemas, but is not always the case for NoSQL databases.
+Most relational SQL databases use well-defined and evolvable schemas, but is not always the case for NoSQL databases.
 Files are rarely schematized, even JSON data files can be nightmarish to deal with.
 There may or may not be structure in your real-time streams, depending on how these are implemented.

 So to automate all work with these very heterogeneous data sources, we need to bridge them in terms of programming-friendly schema and serialization.
 As of this writing, there are 3 proven protocols to (de)serialize and schematize your data, streaming and files alike, in an agnostic manner - [Avro](http://avro.apache.org/), [Protobuf](https://github.com/google/protobuf), and [Thrift](http://thrift.apache.org/).
 We chose Avro, as it was best suited for our particular use cases.
 Regardless of your situation, _schema evolution_ will like likely play a large role in your decision making (for a great comparison between the three, see [this](http://martin.kleppmann.com/2012/12/05/schema-evolution-in-avro-protocol-buffers-thrift.html) by Martin Kleppmann).